espressif/esp-idf/docs/api/system/deep_sleep.rst

 ULP coprocessor wakeup
 ^^^^^^^^^^^^^^^^^^^^^^

 ULP coprocessor can run while the chip is in deep sleep, and may be used to poll sensors, monitor ADC or touch sensor values, and wake up the chip when a specific event is detected.
 ULP coprocessor is part of RTC peripherals power domain, and it runs the program stored in RTC slow memeory.
-Therefore RTC peripherals and RTC slow memory will be powered on during deep sleep if this wakeup mode is requested.
+RTC slow memory will be powered on during deep sleep if this wakeup mode is requested.
+RTC peripherals will be automatically powered on before ULP coprocessor starts running the program; once the program stops running, RTC peripherals are automatically powered down again.

+Revisions 0 and 1 of the ESP32 only support this wakeup mode when RTC peripherals are not forced to be powered on (i.e. ESP_PD_DOMAIN_RTC_PERIPH should be set to ESP_PD_OPTION_AUTO).

 The following function can be used to enable this wakeup mode: